 Themes: Nature.
 Writing.
 Philosophy.
 Self-reflection.
 Alienation.
 Loneliness.
 Metaphysics.
 Love, unavoidably.

-My More Recent Work
+My More Mature Work

 After that, I went back to writing in English again with “Seen From a Distance People Lose Their Eyes” which is written in the same style I developed while writing in Danish.
 It primarily deals with loss, isolation, writing and reflection.

-The last (finished) poetry collection I have written was ‘divisive / dismissive / missive‘.
+The next poetry collection I wrote was ‘divisive / dismissive / missive‘.
 It is fragmentary and written in a fit of rage after a dispute (long in the coming) with various family members who had watched me being miserable for years, never raising a hand (or voice) to offer any kind of help.
 I needed to get some things off my chest… and somehow it ended up evolving into a critique of social media and alienation in modern society in general – and the fragmentary nature of it suddenly seemed to make sense in that context.
 Which wasn’t planned, but just happened along the way.

 It is, in terms of style, by far the most experimental collection I have written.